-We match the longitudinal data with a dataset documenting the occurrence of coal mine closures, based on the geo-localized history of mines in Great Britain from Northern Mine Research Society (2023).
-The linking is done at the county level (1981 boundary), which is the main administrative unit in the UK until 1974.
-The data covers 112 counties in Great Britain (England, Scotland, and Wales, using 1981 county boundaries).
-The final dataset with geographically matched observations and non-misisng data in our main outcomes and controls contains 11,105 observations in the NCDS and 11,634 in the BCS.
-On average, each county samples 99 valid observations in the NCDS and 104 in the BCS.
-14 Figure 3 maps the differential exposure to coal mine closures across counties for these two cohorts.
-County-level information is provided from age 16 onwards for the NCDS and age 10 onwards for the BCS.
-We acknowledge the important caveat that our geographical attribution is based on a variable that is not asked at birth.
+11In childhood, "bad health" equals one if one of the health concerns is raised.
+In adulthood, we flag as "bad health" any answer strictly worse than "good" to the question: "How do you describe your general health generally?".
+See also Appendix section C valid observations in the NCDS and 104 in the BCS.13 Figure 3 maps the differential exposure to coal mine closures across counties for these two cohorts.
+County-level information is provided from age 16 onwards for the NCDS and age 10 onwards for the BCS.14 We acknowledge the important caveat that our geographical attribution is based on a variable that is not asked at birth.
 In the analysis, we address this important limitation in two main ways.
 First, we leverage questions in the first sweep that ask whether individuals have changed addresses.
-We verify that our results are robust by focusing on these respondents.
+We verify that our results are robust by focusing on respondents that remained at the same address.
 Similarly, we confirm that the results are robust to focusing on individuals who never change regions (a broader administrative unit, which is reported in all sweeps).